ConnectingElement/ce-csjs/README.txt

 == Changelog ==

+= 1.0.6 =
+* Move the settings page to the top level menu instead of hidden as a submenu under settings

 = 1.0.5 =
 * Fixed a broken link to the ninja forms settings page on the downgrade notice